10 Obscure Fetishes and Their Psychology, From Looning and MPREG to Vorarephilia

 If all this sounds oddly familiar, it might be because teddy bear-lovers are also known as “plushies” or plushophiliacs, people who have a love of stuffed animals.
 Plushophilia is itself similar to asagalmatophilia (a love of statues, dolls and mannequins), something we’ve written about in the past.

-But don’t confuse plushies with furries (those who have an attraction to people in animal mascot costumes or erotic drawings of anthropomorphized creatures); a 1998 survey of 360 self-identified furries found that less than one percent identified as plushies, though a 2008 survey put that percentage closer to seven percent.
+But don’t confuse plushies with furries (those who have an attraction to people in animal mascot costumes or erotic drawings of anthropomorphized creatures); a 1998 survey of 360 self-identified furries found that less than one percent identified as plushies, though a 2008 survey put that percentage closer to 7%.

-The Psychology: Anyone who has ever felt attracted to the titular fox in Disney’s Robin Hood understands this fetish a little bit.
+The Psychology of This Unusual Fetish: Anyone who has ever felt attracted to the titular fox in Disney’s Robin Hood understands this fetish a little bit.
 Children sometimes act out their pre-pubescent sexual fantasies on dolls, having them hump each other long before they themselves experience actual humping.
 For teddy bear fetishists, both of these impulses have “grown-up.”

 Bear love also contains an aspect of bear worship.
 Many religions across the world worship personified animals (like Hanuman, the Hindu monkey god), human-animal hybrids (like Horace, the hawk-headed Egyptian god) or inanimate objects (like the kami spirit in Shintoism that resides in everything).